Illustration of Hopelessness And Despair

 People with food addiction find themselves eating large amounts of highly palatable foods.
 This includes highly processed foods, like fast foods and sugary snacks, often chemically designed for extreme flavor and taste.

-This behavior triggers a cycle where eating leads to cravings for more, even though they know the negative consequences – weight gain, health problems, and emotional distress.
+This behavior triggers a cycle where eating leads to cravings for more, even though they know the negative consequences – weight gain, health problems, escalating anxiety, and emotional distress.
 This can affect your life in profound ways, both physically and emotionally.

 What is Disordered Eating?